 - Remote access to the web interface of your Keenetic.
 This variant is described in this article;

 - Remote access to resources (services) on the home network or router.
 For example, access to a device with a web interface - NAS, webcam, server, or Transmission torrent client interface running in the Keenetic router.
-This setting is covered in the article 'An example of remote access to home network resources with KeenDNS'.
+This setting is covered in the article An example of remote access to home network resources with KeenDNS.

-1. On the 'Domain Name' page you can set up the KeenDNS service to assign a permanent domain name to your Keenetic, which is easy to use for accessing home servers and the Keenetic itself via the Internet.
+1. On the 'Domain Name' page, you can set up the KeenDNS service to assign a permanent domain name to your Keenetic, which is easy to use for accessing home servers and the Keenetic itself via the Internet.

-2. Create and enter a name for Keenetic, click 'Register'.
+2. Create and enter a name for Keenetic.
+Click 'Register'.

 3. Keenetic will give you information about free and occupied names.

-TIP: Note: A secure https connection with Let's Encrypt Authority certificates is used for remote connection to the router.
+TIP: Note: A secure HTTPS connection with Let's Encrypt Authority certificates is used for remote connection to the router.

 Choose one of the available variants.

-5. Keenetic will automatically request a security certificate (SSL).
+4. Keenetic will automatically request a security certificate (SSL).

 After receiving the SSL certificate, Keenetic will register in the KeenDNS service under the specified domain name.

-- 'Cloud access' (for private IP addresses);
+- Cloud access (for private IP addresses);

-- 'Direct access' (for public IP addresses).
+- Direct access (for public IP addresses).

-'Cloud access' mode is for access over a secure HTTPS connection if the provider gives you a private IP address that is inaccessible from the Internet.
+Cloud access mode is for access over a secure HTTPS connection if the provider gives you a private IP address that is inaccessible from the Internet.

 NOTE: Important!
-KeenDNS in the 'Cloud access' mode only supports HTTP/HTTTPS protocols on the following ports:
+KeenDNS in the Cloud access mode only supports HTTP/HTTPS protocols on the following ports: